 Lacking any formal definition or recognition by the U.N., refugees being displaced due to ongoing climate issues have extremely limited resources or rights despite the conditions of their migration.

 UNHCR monitors the number of people forced to flee in order to provide aid in legal protection, administration, community services, public affairs and health.
-The lack of legal definition for climate refugees creates a situation of ambiguity and helplessness for climate refugees displaced all over the world.
+The lack of a legal definition for climate refugees creates a situation of ambiguity and helplessness for climate refugees displaced all over the world.

 Refugees fleeing from persecution and conflict are granted rights under international law: right to asylum, right of return, right of non-refoulement and the right to family reunification.